Large grants programme

 Please try to write as clearly and straightforwardly as possible.
 Even if one or more of our trustees is familiar with your work, we can only make decisions based on the information provided in the application.

-Please make sure you double-check the numbers given in your budget breakdown!
+Please make sure you double-check the numbers given in your budget breakdown.
 We need to see that you can understand and manage a budget.

 How long does the application process take?